 Because it is built with Electron (which is known for draining memory), some people will just stick to using WhatsApp Web (myself included).
 But even though Electron apps may not be your cup of tea how will you know whether you like the app if you don’t try it out?

 What’s your take on WhatsApp Desktop?
-Is it worth the download or will you just wait till Facebook releases an official client for Linux?
+Is it worth the download or will you just wait until Facebook releases an official client for Linux?
 Share your thoughts in the comments section below.

 Special thanks to Pat Migliaccio for suggesting WhatsApp Desktop on our list of the 20 Must-Have Ubuntu Apps in 2017.